ircv3/ircv3-specifications/extensions/echo-message.md

 To prevent perceived input lag, clients may choose not to wait for an acknowledgment from the server before displaying sent messages to users.
 Clients may instead choose to display a temporary local message that is replaced once the `echo-message` acknowledgment is received.
 However, correlating these is not straightforward, as the server may modify them before acknowledgment.
 There are also additional complications for self-targeted private messages.

 The [`labeled-response`](./labeled-response.html) specification addresses this limitation.
+When the `labeled-response` capability is negotiated, servers MUST provide the `label` tag on echoes of messages sent with the label.

 ## Examples